 1. Seat cover for my car

-I use a seat cover in my car year round, but it becomes especially essential in the summer when I’m dripping in sweat post-workout.
+I love having a seat cover in my car year-round, but it becomes especially essential in the summer when I am DRIPPING, literally head to toe, after a run or hard workout.
+That Southern humidity is no joke!
+Many times, I’ll start a run straight from my house, but I do have a few routes that require a short drive.
 I hate the feeling of sitting in my sweat, and I try to take good care of my car.
 It gets even nastier in the summer when sunscreen gets mixed with the sweat.

 2. Sweatproof Sunscreen

 Sunscreen is a MUST if you run in the daylight, and especially if you run between 10-2.
 But really, anytime I run when the sun is up, I put on sunscreen.
-I personally use Beautycounter sunscreen since I sweat a LOT and this stays on for my sweatiest, most humid runs.
-I use the lotion on my body and the stick on my face.
+I’m obsessed with Beautycounter sunscreen since I sweat a LOT and it stays on for my sweatiest, most humid runs.
+I use the mist on my body and the stick on my face.

 Another nice thing about Beautycounter’s sunscreen is that it doesn’t leave as intense of a white cast that most mineral sunscreens do.
 They also have a tinted mist sunscreen too if you REALLY don’t like any white cast.

 I ALWAYS choose a mineral sunscreen over a chemical based one since chemical based sunscreens damage coral reefs.
 And if they kill coral, I wonder what do they do to our body.
 But, the bottom line is, WEAR SUNSCREEN.
-This post from my friend Paula (who is running in the 2020 Olympic Trials, no big deal) is a good reminder of why it’s so important for runners in particular.
+This post from my friend Paula (who is an elite runner and also had melanoma) is a good reminder of why it’s so important for runners in particular.

 3. Water bottle that I carry on my run

 Even when I don’t think I need water because it doesn’t feel that hot or my run isn’t that long, I have a rule that I carry water no matter what in the summer.
+Whether you’re on a long run or planning to run short, water is essential for hot days.
 The heat and humidity can really creep up, and I’ve had severe dehydration in the past when I got lost on a run and ended up with blood in my stool.
 (And I really should have taken myself to the ER.)

 4. Goodr Sunglasses

 I LOVE THESE THINGS.
-I have literally five pairs of Goodrs since they don’t bounce and they slip, even on the sweatiest days.
+I have literally five pairs of Goodrs because I love them so much.
+They don’t bounce and or slip, even on the sweatiest days.
 Plus, they’re only $25!

 Also, I’ve yet to meet anyone – male or female – who doesn’t like their Goodrs so they seem to flatter all faces!